 Note: This article is adapted from an answer I wrote to a question at another site.

-There is much confusion regarding the Biblical account of creation, specifically between so-called 'young earth creationists' and others outside that camp, regarding whether the 6 days the book of Genesis says God created everything in were literal 24-hour days.
+There is much confusion regarding the Biblical account of creation, specifically between so-called '[an error occurred while processing this directive]' and others outside that camp, regarding whether the 6 days the book of Genesis says God created everything in were literal 24-hour days.
 To be clear, the Bible leaves no room for doubt that God completed His work of creation in 6 literal days.
 The problem among those who believe the Word of God is inerrant is whether those "days" are meant to be longer periods of time than what we consider a day to be.

 In the original Hebrew of the Old Testament, the word translated as "day" is "יוֹם" (transliterated "yom").
 However, this word is used to denote an unspecific amount of time, ranging from just the daylight hours, as can be seen in Genesis 1:5: